billxiong24/food/README.md

 Updates a product line whose name id is 25, to "prod1".

 ### Delete a product line
-* Delete a product line who has a given name
+* Delete a product line who has a given id.
 **URL**: ```DELETE /productline/:id```
 **PARAMETERS**